alexruperez/Tagging/README.md

 ### The RAW Type

-A `Tag` is a String by default, but that can customize it with any `Hashable` type:
+A `Tag` is a String by default, but you can customize it with any `Hashable` type:

 ```swift
 struct IntModel: Taggable {